kgdunn/pid-book/univariate-review/univariate-exercises.rst

 		Use this vector of data as an example: :math:`[2, 6, 1, 9151616, -4, 2]`.
 The mean is 1525270, while the median is 2.

 	#.
 		*	Robust methods are insensitive to outliers, which is useful when we need a measure of location or spread that is calculated in an automated way.
-It is increasingly prevalent to skip out the "human" step that might have detected the outlier, but our datasets are getting so large that we can't possibly visualize or look for outliers manually anymore.
+It is increasingly prevalent to skip out the "human" step that might have detected the outlier, but our data sets are getting so large that we can't possibly visualize or look for outliers manually anymore.

 		*	As described in the above paper by Rousseeuw, robust methods also emphasize outliers.
 Their "lack of sensitivity to outliers" can also be considered an advantage.